doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/monoliths/details.md

 <hr style="background-color: #28b44c" size=8>

-### Future Hotel Message Board
+### Future Motel Message Board

-Also found Monolith Scripture behind the hotel wall, prepended with `<^^>`
+Also found Monolith Scripture behind the motel wall, prepended with `<^^>`

 Example:

 `..()..()..()..()()..<^^>`

-Hotel must be in the future state and will show behind the room that was first spawned into the future.
+Motel must be in the future state and will show behind the room that was first spawned into the future.